 Finally, Florida Statute provides an avenue for modification of a child support when there has been a deviation in the parenting time exercised by the parties.
 For example, if the non-custodial parent is exercising 20% or more of the overnights in a year, the child support order should deviate from the child support guidelines in relation to the amount of time the non-custodial parent shares with the child.

 Modification procedures can be overwhelming when attempting to retain the financial security for the benefit of your child.
-To ease your concerns, seek the guidance and counsel of an experienced Pensacola Child Custody Attorney.
+To ease your concerns, seek the guidance and counsel of an experienced attorney.
 They will be able to thoroughly explain the modification procedures, negotiate a settlement, or argue your case before a court to protect your rights.

 Speaking to an attorney at our Pensacola office is free of charge, and we accept calls 24 hours a day, 7 days a week.
 Contact us at (800) 822-5170 or complete an online contact form to get in touch with a member of our team today.